 Another way that Tripp suggests art can do political labour is in creating a shared body of imagery that might challenge established hegemonic narratives.
-It is incumbent on culture-makers and discursive-interlocutors to problematise and draw attention to systemic issues - in this case, systemic abuse and barely-waged labour - but it may be argued that it is equally a part of our shared creative space to tell stories that refuse an essentialising force.
-In other words, it is possible to put as much of a spotlight on individual stories as to be ultimately meaningless.
-But the personal is political, and in both Foragers and We Don't Dance for Nothing, the personal is foregrounded in such a way that resistance is paramount and, in fact, in ownership of the capacity to transform the oppressions to which we are forced to face up to.
+It is incumbent on culturemakers and discursive-interlocutors to problematise and draw attention to systemic issues - in this case, systemic abuse and barely-waged labour - but it may be argued that it is equally a part of our shared creative space to tell stories that refuse an essentialising force.
+In other words, it is possible to put as much of a spotlight on individual stories of people in groups we might consider to be marginalised in one way or other as we might accord to our personal friends or family.
+It may equally push back against the attendant cultural imaginaries around such workers by attesting to the colourful edges and shades of their humanity, of their womanhood.